wybo/agentbase/README.md

 Visit [agentbase.org](http://agentbase.org) and tinker with the [Template](http://agentbase.org/model.html?9d54597f7aafc995d227), the [Advanced Template](http://agentbase.org/model.html?95eddda521dfaf11c015) or any other example model to get started.

-Class ABM.Model has three methods that it calls automatically for you:
+Class ABM.Model has two methods that it calls automatically for you:

-    startup()   # Optional.
-Called only once, for pre-initializing the model. setup()     # Called during startup and by Model.reset(). step()      # Called by the animator to advance the model one step.
+    setup()     # Initializes the model.
+Called during startup and by Model.reset(). step()      # A time step.
+Called by the animator to advance the model one step.

 To build a model from scratch, simply subclass ABM.Model to build a model, supplying the three methods.
 You can also edit models locally: [Download AgentBase](https://github.com/wybo/agentbase/zipball/master), [unzip it](http://en.wikipedia.org/wiki/Zip_(file_format)), then go to the models directory and edit the [template.html](http://lib.agentbase.org/models/template.html) model you find there.